 Playing and learning outside is vital for children to help them develop a wider understanding of the world around them.
 And the best thing about all of the suggestions above is that they are all free!

 How did I do?

 Did you enjoy this post?
 Why not stick around for a few more.
 How about Activities To Keep Preschoolers Entertained At Home, or How To Get Your Child To Play Outside More.
+Or if you want even more ideas of things to do outside check out this Ultimate Guide to Outdoor Activities.
 If you want more funny real-life parenting, head to my Mum Life section.
 Or for UK travel and day out inspiration click on my Travel Section.

 If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
 There are also great travel reviews and some AWESOME giveaways.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.